 for each $x \in \R^d$ in this situation.
-This equality was stated in \cite[Lemma~2.2]{addona_angiuli_lorenzi2019} under the assumption in Hypothesis~\ref{hyp2}(b)(iii); however, the proof there shows that this equality is actually a mere consequence of the dissipatity estimate in Hypothesis~\ref{hyp2}(b)(i).
-For an alternative proof that is more operator theoretic in taste, we refer to Proposition~\ref{p.fixed-space-of-contractions} in the appendix. \end{rem}
+This equality was stated in \cite[Lem.\ 2.2]{addona_angiuli_lorenzi2019} under the assumption in Hypothesis~\ref{hyp2}(b)(iii); however, the proof there shows that this equality is actually a mere consequence of the dissipativity estimate in Hypothesis~\ref{hyp2}(b)(i).
+For an alternative proof with a more operator theoretic flavour, see Proposition~\ref{p.fixed-space-of-contractions} in the appendix. \end{rem}

-It is our goal to show that the semigroup $\cT$ (equivalently, $\bT$), introduced in the previous subsection, still converges at $t \to \infty$, even without the assumptions in Hypothesis~\ref{hyp2}(b)(iii) and~(iv) (but note that the limit operator need no longer have rank $1$, of course).
-We see two possible courses of action in order to prove this:
+The goal of this subsection is to show that the semigroup $\cT$ (equivalently, $\bT$), introduced in the previous subsection, still converges at $t \to \infty$, even without the assumptions in Hypothesis~\ref{hyp2}(b)(iii) and~(iv) (but note that the limit operator need no longer have rank $1$, of course).
+There are at least two possible courses of action in order to prove this:

 \begin{enumerate}[(i)] \item One can try to subdivide the problem into smaller systems, so that condition (b)(iv) in Hypothesis \ref{hyp2} is satisfied for these smaller systems.
 Making use of Remark \ref{r.dual-kernel}, one can then show that, either also condition (b)(iii) in Hypothesis \ref{hyp2} is satisfied for the subsystem, or, else, $\bigcap_{x\in \R^d}\ker \bC(x) = \{0\}$.
 In the latter case, $\fix \cT=\{0\}$ and Theorem~\ref{t.main-cont-functions} implies convergence (to $0$) of $T_t$ as $t \to \infty$.